→ discarded lessons AND / OR random writings and summaries

 Putting everything together --

-and means "he moves" (any kind of movement, such as walking, galloping, swimming, jumping or slithering).
+and means "he moved" (any kind of movement, such as walking, galloping, swimming, jumping or slithering).

 As we were expecting that car + a + ti would make

-Hyderabad tools do the same job inria does, but it is more inconvenient, particularly for the student that cannot read devanAgarI yet.
-The advantage is that it is mor eaccurate -- it gets right some forms that inria gets wrong. so I only use it whne I suspect that inria is failing.
+hyderabad tools do the same job inria does, but it is more inconvenient, particularly for the student that cannot read devanAgarI yet.
+The advantage is that it is more accurate -- it gets right some forms that inria gets wrong.
+So, I only use it when I suspect that inria is failing.

 Go to hyderabat toolkit, and in the tools menu , select the morphological analyser.
-Set input tnecoding to KH, type
+Set input ENcoding to KH, type

 Here